Ronaldkim807/NairobiLB/README.md

 ## Contact

-For support or inquiries, email support@nairobiLB.co.ke.
+For support or inquiries, email kimutaironald48@gmail.com.